The Power of Intention

 It is with our minds and imagination that we create our world!

 The mind is our most powerful tool – for both good and ill.

 "What we think we become"

 Most of us do not realise that our thoughts create our reality.
 Even our experience of the events that seem to come from outside is shaped by how we think about them.

 Sankalpa is sometimes translated as the soul desire or heart's wish because it comes from beyond the ego mind, which is driven by craving and aversion, but from our higher wisdom and intuition.
 It is a positive resolve, mentally repeated at the beginning and end of the practice of yoga nidra, which programmes the unconscious mind to bring about a change.
 It mobilises the deep, unconscious mental power that leads us towards a goal – often by routes we might not have been able to even imagine!
 It is a short, positive phrase or sentence, clearly and concisely expressed, in the present tense – as if it is already happening, and using the same wording each time.
-It is most commonly something simple, e.g. "I am doing all that is needed for my body to be healthy and strong”, “I follow the wisdom of my heart”, “I fully accept myself as I am”.
+It is most commonly something simple, e.g. "I am peaceful and content”, “I’m doing all I need for my body to be healthy and strong”, “I follow the wisdom of my heart”, “I fully accept myself as I am”.

 The important aspect is that it is not something you think about, analyse or work out, nor is it an affirmation, chosen simply to do battle against a negative belief.
 It arises naturally and intuitively when you summon it, is recognisable as a joyful resonance in the heart and feels believable and achievable.

 “Whatever the mind can conceive and believe it can achieve” ~ Napoleon Hill